-3.3 Selecting the Jumper and Switch Configuration for the TLZ09-AA/AB, -BA/BB Drive
+3.3 Selecting the Jumper and Switch Configuration for the Drive

-To familiarize yourself with the TLZ09 drive:
+To familiarize yourself with the TLZ09 or TLZ10 drive:

-- 1. Refer to Figures 1-2 through 1-4 for the location of the buttons, switches, and connectors on the TLZ09 drive. - 2.
+- 1. Refer to Figure 1-2 through Figure 1-4 for the location of the buttons, switches, and connectors on the drive. - 2.
 Note that all connections are made at the rear of the drive.